 The story of Immaculate Conception School begins in August of 1887 when Archbishop Gibbons appointed Reverend Matthew O’Keefe the pastor of what was then St. Francis (now Immaculate Conception) Church.
-Father O’Keefe had been stationed in Norfolk, Virginia before arriving in Towson.
-He was by no means a young man.
-Though in his sixtieth year he had the zeal, fervor and drive that we usually seek in men of lesser years.
-He was a visionary who labored to build a Church large enough to supply the needs of the fast-growing population of Towson.
+Father O’Keefe was a visionary who labored to build a Church large enough to supply the needs of the fast-growing population of Towson.
 He quickly realized that a Catholic school was first in the order of importance.
 Undaunted by the fact that he had neither the building, the teachers, nor the funds; he announced that the school would be ready in September of the same year.
 He was successful in procuring two teaching Sisters from the School Sisters of Notre Dame.
-The Church basement was transformed into two classrooms and on September 19, 1887, and St. Francis school opened with an enrollment of 15 pupils.
+The Church basement was transformed into two classrooms and on September 19, 1887, St. Francis school opened with an enrollment of 15 pupils.
 Interest in the school grew and by the end of the year 46 pupils were arriving daily.

 Milestones in the History of Immaculate Conception School

 1921 – Construction began on a free-standing school building.

 1923 – The new school building was formally dedicated by His Excellency, the Most Reverend Michael Joseph Curley.
 The building boasted eleven classrooms, two science labs, rooms for domestic science, music and typing, a library and a 700-seat auditorium that also served as a gym.

 1926 – The Sisters of Notre Dame turned over management of the school to the Sisters of Saint Francis of Glen Riddle, Pennsylvania.
 By this time, 38 high school students were learning on the 3rd floor of the building.